Journals in the LMS

 When entering Speedgrader to view and provide feedback on the Journal assignment, the most recent submission will be displayed.
 Staff can view and add annotations to the submission, as well as add comments.
 To view previous submissions, click the drop-down menu on the top right in Submission to view and navigate to previous submissions.

-Journals in Canvas using ePortfolios
+Journals in the LMS using ePortfolios

 An alternate way to create a Journal activity is to allow students to create their own ePortfolios.
 Students create the ePortfolio and pages for each Journal entry.
 Students submit the shareable link for the ePortfolio to an Assignment so you can view the ePortfolio as it is being developed and provide grades and feedback on the Journal posts at the end of the activity.